Who we are

 At present no comments to posts are permitted on the JRI website.

 The CRES website has a private ‘Member Zone’ containing posts, pages, resources and a discussion forum.
 Access to these parts of the CRES website is restricted to registered users of the site.
 Registration is available to current CRES students, tutors, course administrators and individuals permitted access by the CRES Course Director.
 Registration requires declaration of the status of the site user, and agreement to the Terms and Conditions for use of the site.
+All applications to access the Member Zone are checked with the database of current CRES course participants, with access denied to those who do not meet the criteria.
 The site is moderated and inappropriate comments are taken down, with users registrations being revoked if necessary.
 CRES site users set up their own profiles and manage their own passwords; this data is held only within the website.
 CRES passwords are not stored outside the WordPress CMS, and are not accessible to any other user, including administrators.

 Visitors to the website can download and extract any location data from images on the website.
 Many images are subject to copyright restrictions and we request that these are respected.